Wixel/GUMP/README.markdown

 </pre>

-Remember to create a protected static method with the correct parameter types.
+Remember to create a protected static methods with the correct parameter types and counts.

 Running the tests:
 ------------------